Sofiman/telekey/README.md

 ```bash
 $ telekey.exe -s 0.0.0.0
 ```
-By default (without any options), TeleKey will send all keys typed in the stdin of the program.
+By default (without any options), TeleKey will listen for clients on *all* network adapters on port **8384** and will send to the connected client all keys typed in the stdin of the program.

 ## Options